mkessel007/genesis-toolbar-extras/readme.txt

 **Genesis News Planet** I also have started a little news/feed service via "FriendFeed" that you can subscribe to: http://friendfeed.com/genesisnews -- Please contact me via my Twitter for new resources (that have an RSS feed and are Genesis-related!)

 == Supported Child Themes and Plugins ==
-*Please note, only plugins with linkable settings pages and/or meta boxes (with ID anchor) can be supported.*
+*Please note, only plugins with linkable settings pages and/or meta boxes (with an ID anchor) can be supported.*

 = Official Child Themes by StudioPress =
-* All official *premium* themes, 51+ -- see under studiopress.com (including: AgentPress 2.0 and 1.0, Prose 1.0 and 1.5, discontinued Church theme)
+* All official *premium* themes, 52+ -- see under studiopress.com (including: AgentPress 2.0 and 1.0, Prose 1.0 and 1.5, discontinued Church theme)
 * All official *free* themes, 6+ -- see under studiopress.com
 * Including free "Sample Child Theme"
 * Including "Genesis Default" (no child theme, but it's always recommended to use a child theme...)

 = Community/Marketplace Child Themes from studiopress.com =
-* All community/marketplace child themes sold via studiopress.com platform, 18+
+* All community/marketplace child themes sold via studiopress.com platform, 21+
 * See under studiopress.com for full and growing list...
 * Note: if available, all extra setting pages are fully supported, as well as their specific support link resources.

 = Child Themes from the "Themedy" Brand =
-* All Genesis child themes from the "Themedy" Brand, 13+
+* All Genesis child themes from the "Themedy" Brand, 15+
 * Note: the extra settings pages from all, plus the content types (if available) from some child themes are fully supported!
 * The specific Themedy support resource links are supported as well

 = Third-party Child Themes from the Community or Other Marketplaces =
-* All by GenesisThemes.de/DECKERWEB, 1+
+* All by GenesisThemes.de/DECKERWEB, 2+
 * All by Appfinite (Wes Straham), 7+
 * All by Marco Galasso - Teethgrinder, 6+
 * All by WPCanada (Len Kutchma), 11+